-9 An example of a preventive strategy is 'feed and bleed' to depressurize the reactor pressure vessel.
-Another example is the use of non-permanent equipment for a prolonged station blackout caused by external hazard.

-- 3.21.
-In the mitigatory domain strategies should be developed with the following objectives: - Maintaining the integrity of the containment or any other confinement of fuel and preventing containment bypass; - Minimizing or delaying any off-site releases of radioactive material; - Preventing re-criticality in the reactor pressure vessel; - Terminating the progress of fuel degradation in the reactor core and at other locations where fuel is located, such as the spent fuel pool; - Maintaining the integrity of the reactor pressure vessel and at other locations where fuel is located, such as the spent fuel pool; - Returning the plant to a long term safe stable state where the fundamental safety functions can be ensured. - 3.22.
-Accident management strategies may be derived from 'candidate high level actions', such as filling the secondary side of the steam generators to prevent creep rupture of the steam generator tubes, depressurizing the reactor coolant system to prevent high pressure failure of the reactor pressure vessel and direct containment heating, flooding the reactor cavity to prevent or delay vessel failure (or facilitate corium spreading on a large area in case of vessel rupture) and subsequent basemat failure, mitigating the impact of combustible gases and depressurizing the containment to prevent its failure by excess pressure or to prevent basemat failure under elevated containment pressure (see Ref.
-[18]). - 3.23.
-A systematic evaluation of the possible accident management strategies should be conducted to confirm their feasibility and effectiveness, to determine potential negative impacts, and to prioritize the strategies using appropriate methods.
-Adverse conditions that may affect the execution of a strategy during the evolution of an accident should be considered.
-The evaluation should be documented in the relevant background document. - 3.24.
-Particular consideration should be given to accident management strategies that have both positive and negative impacts in order to provide the basis for a decision as to which strategies constitute a proper response for a given plant damage state. - 3.25.
-Accident management strategies should be prioritized with account taken of the plant damage state and the existing and anticipated challenges.
-The basis for the selection of priorities in severe accident management strategies should be the following: - Preventing fuel damage as the first priority, and maintaining or restoring the integrity of the containment as the second priority before reaching the entry conditions to the mitigatory domain;
+- Maintaining the integrity of the containment or any other remaining confinement barrier and preventing containment bypass; - Minimizing or delaying any off-site releases of radioactive material; - Returning the plant to a long term safe stable state - As far as they do not prevent achievement of main objectives, the following intermediate objectives should be used: - o Terminating the progress of fuel rod degradation; - Maintaining the integrity of the reactor pressure vessel and other fuel retaining structures (such as the spent fuel pool).

+3.22.
+Severe accident management strategies may be derived from 'candidate high level actions', such as filling the secondary side of the steam generators to prevent creep rupture of the steam generator tubes, depressurizing the reactor coolant system to prevent high pressure failure of the reactor pressure vessel and direct containment heating, flooding the reactor cavity to prevent or delay vessel failure (or facilitate corium spreading on a large area in case of vessel rupture) and subsequent basemat failure, mitigating the impact of combustible gases and depressurizing the containment to prevent its failure by excess pressure or to prevent basemat failure under elevated containment pressure (see Ref.
+[17]).
-- Maintaining the integrity of the containment as highest priority after reaching the entry conditions to the mitigatory domain. - 3.26.
-When prioritizing, special attention should be paid to the following: - The timeframes and severity of challenges to the barriers against releases of radioactive material. - The availability of support functions, as well as the possibility of their restoration. - The initial operating mode of the plant, as accidents can develop in operating modes where one or more fission product barriers could already be lost at the beginning of the accident. - The adequacy of a strategy in the given domain; some strategies can be adequate in the preventive domain, but not as relevant in the mitigatory domain due to changing priorities.
-For example, cooling the fuel could be the first priority when the fuel is undamaged and the containment is intact, while restoring the containment integrity or limiting fission product releases could be first priority when the containment is open (e.g. at shutdown) or has been damaged (e.g. cracks resulting from very severe mechanical loadings). - The difficulty of developing several accident management strategies in parallel. - Long term implications of or concerns about implementing the accident management strategies. - 3.27.
-For accident management strategies that rely on non-permanent equipment following an extended loss of all AC power, steps should be taken to ensure that personnel can install and operate such equipment within the time frame necessary to avoid loss of the fundamental safety functions, taking into account possible adverse conditions on the site.
-Support items such as fuel for non-permanent equipment should be available. - 3.28.
-Severe accident management strategies should also be developed for situations when DC power is lost after a long term loss of all AC power. - 3.29.
-The implementation of specific accident management strategies should be triggered either when certain parameters reach their threshold values or trends of significant parameters are observed such that their reaching threshold values is imminent.
-These parameters should be selected to be indicative of challenges10 to fission product barriers.

-10 Examples of such challenges include: large release at the onset of an accident; bypass of the containment; high pressure melt ejection; melt-through of the core cooling system, loss of the ultimate heat sink and the reactor pressure vessel; combustible gas production and combustion; molten core concrete interaction;
+3.23.
+A systematic evaluation of the possible severe accident management strategies should be conducted to confirm their feasibility and effectiveness, to determine potential negative impacts, and to prioritize the strategies using appropriate methods.
+Adverse conditions that may affect the execution of a strategy during the evolution of a severe accident should be considered.
+The evaluation should be documented in the relevant background document.

+3.24.
+Particular consideration should be given to severe accident management strategies that have both positive and negative impacts in order to provide the basis for a decision as to which strategies constitute a proper response for a given plant damage state.
+The background documentation supporting SAMGs should include a full description of the benefits and potential negative implications.
+3.25.
+To minimize the time needed to deploy equipment in unconventional ways following a severe accident, and to ensure that these actions can be taken with due regard for the safety of the operators involved, the relevant instructions should be prepared in advance, by defining a set of steps that have been appropriately reviewed including identifying the prerequisites necessary (e.g. pre-staging of any special tools or components) to take actions safely and effectively.

+3.26.
+Severe accident management strategies should also be developed for situations when DC power is lost after a long term loss of all AC power.

-- 3.30.
-If accident management strategies are considered that need to be implemented within a certain time window, the inherent uncertainty in determining accurately the time that has elapsed since the onset of the accident should be taken into account in identifying such a time window.
-However, care should be exercised in order not to discard potentially useful strategies. - 3.31.
-The plant control and logic interlocks that may need to be defeated or reset for the successful implementation of accident management strategies should be systematically identified.
-It should also be verified that the potential negative effects of such actions have been adequately characterized and documented. - 3.32.
-The definition and selection of strategies applicable in the mitigatory domain should consider the potential usefulness of maintaining strategies initiated in the preventive domain.
-For example, sub-criticality of the core or the core debris should be maintained, and a path should be provided to transfer decay heat from the core or molten core debris to an ultimate heat sink, where possible. - 3.33.
-The need to avoid or minimize the accumulation of large amounts of potentially contaminated water, including leakage caused by containment failure, should be considered in the long term strategies for storing and remediating contaminated water. - 3.34.
-Strategies should be documented and maintained, including strategies for using non-permanent equipment; the technical background should be included in this documentation.
-Changes to the documentation should contain a record of previous strategies and the basis for changes.
+3.27.
+The plant control and logic interlocks that may need to be defeated or reset for the successful implementation of severe accident management strategies should be systematically identified.
+It should also be verified that the potential negative effects of such actions have been adequately characterized and documented.

+3.28.
+The definition and selection of strategies applicable in case of a severe accident should consider the potential usefulness of maintaining strategies initiated while significant fuel rod degradation had not yet occurred.
+For example, sub-criticality of the core or the core debris should be maintained, and a path should be provided to transfer decay heat from the core or molten core debris to an ultimate heat sink, where possible.

+3.29.
+The need to avoid or minimize the accumulation of large amounts of potentially contaminated water, including leakage resulting from damage to containment, should be considered in the long term strategies for storing and remediating contaminated water.

-Accident management guidelines
+Severe accident management guidelines